joavzmo/DC/TrackProposal.md

     * [Introduction to Python](https://www.datacamp.com/courses/intro-to-python-for-data-science)
     * [Intermediate Python for Data Science](https://www.datacamp.com/courses/intermediate-python-for-data-science)
     * [Supervised Learning with scikit-learn](https://www.datacamp.com/courses/supervised-learning-with-scikit-learn)

-**_Note_**: *I would remove the first two prerequisites, because they are already a prerequisite of the third one.
-Unless we assume "transitivity of prerequisites", the list will grow very large as the number of courses in the platform increases.
-This is actually the case for other courses in the platform, for example for the rest of courses in this track.
-In any case, for the sake of consistency, I would like to discuss the prerequisites policy with my colleagues / supervisor.*

 ## 2 - [Deep Learning with Keras in Python](https://www.datacamp.com/courses/deep-learning-with-keras-in-python)